 For example ,in order to achieve operational efficiency of the loan department of a bank, all back-end system that includes CRM, customer service software, marketing automation tools etc. must be carefully integrated.
 Only then banks will be able to offer consistent customer experience which is vital to sales and efficiency of the department.

 Customer A is an avid social media user and customer B does not have much presence on the platform.
 Both are customers of XYZ bank.
 Incidentally, both have a loan requirement at the same time.
 While customer A chooses to communicate the bank through its Facebook page, customer B decides to call the banks loan service department.
 Although both customers have chosen distinct channels of communication, they have a common expectation which is fast and personalized service.

-Now, if the XYZ bank is backed by a sound and well integrated omnichannel customer experience solution, agents can get a quick overview of customer information.
+Now, if the XYZ bank is backed by a sound and well integrated omnichannel contact center software, agents can get a quick overview of customer information.
 In this case information related to credit score, loan eligibility, personal customer information etc. Thanks to this, agents will be in a comfortable position to offer fast resolution to both customer A and B, resulting in positive customer experience (CX).

 IT Decision Makers Must Brace Up

 Given the customer trend, there is a growing need to transform contact centers into customer engagement hubs (CEH).
 For this, it is vital that IT decision makers of enterprises must prepare to undertake massive integration of applications and products from various vendors.
 As per a Gartner report – “by 2018, 60% of large organizations will design a CEH, yet only 20% will select the correct technologies to make it work.”

 For smooth transition to omnichannel customer experience, it is therefore crucial to pay attention to the following –

 # 1. Pick Up Signs Of Silos